askorama/orama/README.md

 })
 ```

-If you are using Node.js without ESM, please see [build](#builds) section below on how to properly require Orama.
+If you are using Node.js without ESM, please see the [usage with CommonJS](#usage-with-commonjs) section below on how to properly require Orama.

 Orama will only index string properties, but will allow you to set and store
 additional data if needed.